Aditi4275/ManimGen/README.md

-# ManimGen - AI-Powered Animation Generator
+# MotionScript - AI-Powered Animation Generator

 Transform text prompts into stunning mathematical animations using AI and Manim.